-Again, in each instance the Medium or High Risk results were investigated by members of our MSWG, including direct dialogue with the supply partner.
+In each instance where a Medium or High Risk result was returned through the Initial Risk Rating, the outcome was investigated by members of our MSWG, including direct dialogue with the supply partners.

-In relation to each of the High Risk results, it was found that each supply partner had misinterpreted (and therefore incorrectly answered) a question which carried a significant high risk weighting.
+In relation to each of the High Risk results it was found that each supply partner had misinterpreted (and therefore incorrectly answered) a question which carried a significant high risk weighting.
 When a final evaluation was undertaken and the errors corrected, each of the supply partners were determined to be Low Risk.